ConfederacyOfGaia/Gaia/players-guide.md

 - *Goodberry* produces 1 berry per spell slot level used.
 - *Mage armor* gives AC 12 + spell slot level (e.g., 4th level slot = AC 16).
 - *Shield* gives AC bonus of +4, +1 per slot level (e.g., 3rd level slot = +7).
+- Because magic is new, the different schools of magic are unknown.  *Detect magic* and *identify* don't let you know the schools of magic, just the presense of it.
+Alternately, different schools could emit different *colors* or *flavors*.

 ### Technology Level